MoEngage Launches a New WhatsApp Business Integration for Enterprises

-SAN FRANCISCO, Calif. , May 17, 2022 /PRNewswire/ -- MoEngage announces a new WhatsApp Business Integration that will allow enterprises to gather insights and run personalized WhatsApp campaigns for different customer segments to boost engagement, retention, and revenue.
+SAN FRANCISCO, May 18, 2022 /PRNewswire/ -- MoEngage announces a new WhatsApp Business Integration that will allow enterprises to gather insights and run personalized WhatsApp campaigns for different customer segments to boost engagement, retention, and revenue.

 Since 2019, there has been a pivotal shift in consumer buying patterns – consumers have started making more and more important buying decisions on their smartphones.
 According to a study by Google, mobile searches for "best place to buy XYZ" have increased by 70%, and 59% of consumers mentioned that the convenience of shopping on their mobile device is important when deciding which brand or retailer to buy from.